tim831662/stock-intraday-viewer/PROMPT_LOG.md

 - A short in-memory cache (about 60s) for Yahoo responses
 - Frontend component tests (Vitest + React Testing Library)
 - API route tests with a mocked Yahoo client (supertest)
-- A README with setup, run, and test instructions
 - Rate limiting on the API